Left Right (song)

-"Left Right" is a song by Japanese girl group XG.
+"Left Right" is a song by Japanese vocal group XG.
 It was released on January 25, 2023, as a B-side of the single "Shooting Star", by Xgalx.
 A music video for "Left Right" was released on February 13.

 Composition

 The song combines elements of 2000s hip-hop and R&B; Grungecake compared its sound to that of 3LW, Blaque, and TLC.
 Billboard described it as "bubbly, Y2K-leaning pop and R&B."

 Remix

 On April 16, 2023, during Coachella 2023, Hong Kong rapper Jackson Wang invited American singer-songwriter Ciara on stage during his set in order to perform several songs, including a remix of "Left Right."
 The remix was officially released on May 4.

 Critical reception

 On February 13, 2023, Billboard listed the song in its weekly round-up of "stellar pop tunes."